Sunnfast/NIST-800-53/questionnaire.md

 **AC-6(4): Does your organization have separate network domains for different departments within the organization that ensures that departments only have access to the information they need?**

 > Nine Houses is in the process of developing more formalized network segmentation across departments.
 Currently, there is some logical separation of systems—particularly for Finance and Engineering—but not all departments have dedicated network domains.
 Access to sensitive data is primarily controlled through application-level permissions rather than network-level segmentation.
-We are working toward a more robust model that aligns with least privilege principles as part of our infrastructure roadmap.

 **AC-6(5): How does your organization restrict the use of privileged accounts to designated personnel or roles?**